some-ip-com/open-someip-spec/src/someip-sd.rst

 * Adding 1 Endpoint Option UDP to an Offer Services if UDP is needed.
 * Adding 1 Endpoint Option TCP to an Offer Service if TCP is needed.
-* Adding 1 Endpoint Option UDP to Subscribe Eventgroup if events over UDP are required.
+* Adding 1 Endpoint Option UDP to Subscribe Eventgroup, if events over UDP are required.
-* Adding 1 Endpoint Option TCP to Subscribe Eventgroup if events over TCP are required.
+* Adding 1 Endpoint Option TCP to Subscribe Eventgroup, if events over TCP are required.
-* Adding 1 Multicast Option UDP to Subscribe Eventgroup Ack if multicast events are required.
+* Adding 1 Multicast Option UDP to Subscribe Eventgroup Ack, if multicast events are required.
 * Understanding and acting according to the Endpoint and Multicast Options transported as described above.
 * Overwriting preconfigured values (e.g. IP Addresses and Ports) with the information of these Endpoint and Multicast Options.
 * Interpreting incoming IPv4 and IPv6 Endpoint Options as SD endpoints instead of the Address and Port number in the outer layers.